aws-samples/awsome-inference/README.md

 This project aims at optimizing inference on GPU based AWS Accelerated Computing instances by demonstrating an example of running the Llama3-8B model on P5 instances and optimizing inference using NVIDIA's TensorRT-LLM.
 Scaling is demonstrated using Amazon Elastic Kubernetes Service (EKS).
 See [trtllm-inference](https://github.com/aws-samples/awsome-inference/blob/main/2.projects/trtllm-inference/README.md) for more information.

+### RAY SERVICE

+This repository contains some example code to help you get started with performing inference on AI/ML models on AWS accelerated EC2 instances with the help of [RayService](https://docs.ray.io/en/master/serve/index.html) (with NVIDIA GPUs).

 ## Security